j10d/omega-zero/REVIEW_AGENT.md

 - Initial feature implementation (that's Implementation Agent's role)
 - Writing code from scratch (except tests and bug fixes)
 - Major architectural decisions (review and suggest, don't redesign)

 ---

+## Repository Rules (CRITICAL)

+You have a **designated local repo**.
+You must:

+- ✅ **ONLY** read and write files within your designated local repo
+- ✅ Communicate with Implementation Agent **ONLY** through the remote repo (push/pull)
+- ❌ **NEVER** look for, access, or modify any other repo on the file system
+- ❌ **NEVER** modify files outside your designated local repo

+The Implementation Agent has a separate local repo.
+You cannot see it and must not try to find it.

+---